Updated August 2023

 5. Arcachon Bay

 Arcachon Bay provides a nice blend of culinary and outdoorsy fun.
 It is best reached by taking the train from the city center of Bordeaux, which only takes around 50 minutes.
 Once you arrive, the beach is only about 10 minutes away by foot.
+There are also great day tours available from the city that offer a private guide and driver that include an oyster tasting and a visit to the Dune du Pilat sand dunes.
 This seaside town is best known for its ultra-fresh oysters and seafood, along with its breathtaking beaches that are located in the southern portion of the bay.

 That said, if you’re looking to spend as much time on the water as possible, consider booking a boat excursion to Cap Ferret.
 This upscale, residential headland has great beaches for swimming and surfing, along with fun bars and delicious seafood restaurants.